IE-555/final-project-dshinde99/README.md

 plt.show()
 ```

-* Creates a bar plot showing the popularity of the top 10 tracks based on their track names and popularity scores.
+* Create a bar plot showing the popularity of the top 10 tracks based on their track names and popularity scores.

 ```
 # Bar Plot: Track Popularity